Decoy (Justified): Plot

 As a helicopter approaches the school, the team prepares to fight back.
 Raylan catches Boyd and hitman Picker (John Kapelos) in the stairs.
 He threatens them to leave, but they intend to return with back-up.
 Back at the outskirts, Tim decides to test the cars by using a Molotov cocktail, which causes the abandoned cars to explode.
 As the Marshals retreat in their cars, Colt tricks the hitman to hand over his rifle and kills him.
 At the bar, Nicky insults Ava (Joelle Carter) and is told by Johnny (David Meunier) to stop.
 Nicky then exposes Johnny's betrayal and having secretly collaborated with Duffy.
 Ava manages to get Nick's gun after distracting Nick with brandy and a lighter to the face.
 Johnny has a gun on Ava and tells Ava he loves her.
 Ava leaves the bar and Johnny doesn't shoot or follow her.

-Back at the school, Boyd, Picker and the back-up team has arrived and find Raylan and Bob on the principal's office but no sign of Drew.
+Back at the school, Boyd, Picker and the back-up team have arrived and find Raylan and Bob in the principal's office but no sign of Drew.
 As police sirens approach, Raylan explains that they could simply leave or face getting arrested.
 Boyd immediately leaves and Picker and his team soon follow.
 The Marshals arrive and Bob explains that Drew didn't need to be transported by car or air.
 The final scene shows Rachel and Drew on a coal train safely leaving Harlan.